House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Electric vs Air Impact Wrench

-Wrenches are some of the most basic tools that any craftsman, automotive mechanic, or home repairman needs to have in their toolkit.
-But while wrenches are standard tools, manual wrenches can be difficult to use when it comes to certain tightly installed nuts and bolts.
+Wrenches are some of the most essential tools that any craftsman, automotive mechanic, or home repairman needs to have in their toolkit.
+While they’re standard tools, manual wrenches can be challenging to use on tightly installed nuts and bolts.

 This is especially true when performing maintenance or repair work on vehicles or larger structures.
-Sometimes, nuts and bolts are installed so tightly that it’s simply impossible for you to loosen or remove those nuts and bolts using muscle power alone.
-Even when you encounter regular nuts and bolts, it’s often easier to use a power tool instead of undoing all those bolts by hand.
+Sometimes, nuts and bolts are installed so tightly that it’s impossible for you to loosen or remove them using muscle power alone.
+Even when you encounter regular nuts and bolts, using a power tool is often easier instead of undoing all the bolts by hand.

-Enter: impact wrenches.
-These capable tools provide the same fast response and excellent results as electric drills do for manual drills or screwdrivers.
-But while all impact wrenches can be helpful, it’s important to know the difference between electric and air impact wrenches so you know which one you should choose.
+Enter impact wrenches.
+They provide the same fast response and excellent performance as electric drills.
+Although all impact wrenches are useful, it’s important to know the difference between electric and air impact wrenches so you know which one you should choose.

 Divider 2